Home > Blog Posts > How To Choose A Lender? 9 Things To Consider

 Always ask questions and read everything.
 If a person promises “no hidden costs” and “transparent terms”, don’t take their word for it, particularly if they seem to be rushing you through the whole process.
 This is not how to choose a lender.
 Learn about the criteria and fees, including costs that may be incurred beyond principal and interest payments.

-The number one criterion for how to choose a lender is customer service.
+One key criterion for how to choose a lender is customer service.
 Friendly, helpful staff is what will make a lender stand out from the crowd.
 Look for lenders with service awards and great reviews from satisfied customers.

 One issue with big brands is that they haven’t adjusted well to the circumstances in Australia, particularly those governing the segment of quick loans.
 As a result, they risk turning down good candidates, approving poor applications, and enforcing a pattern of irresponsible lending.
 Why is this?
 One reason is that these lenders require only the most basic of information, such as utility costs.

 Things like an unplanned, but imperative purchase can break the bank, effectively leading a person to default on their loan.
 Then, default interest is incurred, so a person who couldn’t afford the loan to begin with is stuck with an even bigger debt.
 This is detrimental to both the borrower and the lender, who will start having trouble collecting.
-This self-perpetuating process is ultimately giving the industry a bad reputation.

 Location becomes irrelevant if you choose an online lender.
 Still, we’d recommend they be in your time zone.